Parallax (Star Trek: Voyager)

 "Parallax" is the third episode of the science fiction television series Star Trek: Voyager.
-The episode was directed by Kim Friedman and broadcast on January 23, 1995.
+The episode was directed by Kim Friedman.
 The story was written by Jim Trombetta with the teleplay by Brannon Braga.

 The starship Voyager detects a distress call and stops to investigate.

+This episode aired on UPN on January 23, 1995.

 Casting

 In this episode, actor Josh Clark guest stars as Starfleet Lt.
 Joseph Carey, and Martha Hackett as a Maquis, Seska.
 Martha Hackett had previously guest starred on Star Trek: Deep Space Nine, in "The Search".

 Writing

 This episode's teleplay was written by Brannon Braga from a story by Jim Trombetta.
 Brannon Braga was one of the major writers for Star Trek in the late 1990s and early 2000s.
 Another input to the writing was the Star Trek science advisor Andre Bormanis.
 One of the inspirations for this story, was the idea of submarine trapped under ice, which then must get to the surface.
 One idea for being trapped was something like black hole or collapsed star, but because that did not work well from a real science perspective, Bormanis invented the idea of a "Class 4 Singularity" for the episode.